solana-labs/solana/docs/src/running-validator/validator-start.md

 solana-validator ..."); otherwise, when logrotate sends its signal to the validator, the enclosing script will die and take the validator process with it.

-## Stake your validator

-Until your validator is staked, it will be unable to vote, propose leader blocks, or collect rewards.

-Follow the instructions to [stake your validator](validator-stake.md)